Should I Sell to a Home Investor or List With an Agent?

 When you sell your home to an investor, you’ll get a quick cash offer without having to go through the typical process of cleaning and staging the house, dealing with real estate showings, and paying for repairs or renovation work.

-2. There are no financing delays
+2. You won’t encounter financing delays

-Although the number of cash sales has grown over the past few years, the majority of buyers still rely on mortgages.
-According to the National Association of Realtors, 80% of recent homebuyers financed their home purchase.
-This not only adds extra time to the process, as it currently takes 44 days to close a purchase loan, but also adds a layer of uncertainty that can be stressful for buyers and sellers alike.
+This not only adds extra time to the process, as it currently takes 43 days to close a purchase loan, but also adds a layer of uncertainty that can be stressful for buyers and sellers alike.

 3. You don’t need to invest in repairs or renovations

 If you have a home that needs work and lack the funds, time, or interest to make those updates yourself, selling to an investor might be an appealing option.
-An investor, particularly a flipper investor, typically purchases properties as-is, taking into account the needed repairs and renovations when making you an offer.
+An investor, particularly a flipper investor, typically purchases properties as-is, taking into account the needed repairs and renovations when making an offer.

 4. You enjoy greater flexibility